DSIP-FBK/lightning-hydra-template/README.md

 </div>

 This is my fork of [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template).
-You can go read the README over there for all the details.
+The README over there contains much more detail.

-The last commit to that repo was like 2 years ago ☠️
+The last commit to that repo was more than 2 years ago, and so it is a bit outdated.

 Improvements I've made:

-- Use `uv` like God intended
+- Use `uv` as the package manager.
+[Install uv here](https://docs.astral.sh/uv/getting-started/installation/)
-- Everything is formatted with `ruff` as Mary wanted
+- Everything is formatted with `ruff`.
+[Ruff docs](https://docs.astral.sh/ruff/)
-- The tests actually work and pass (the tests are now gone cuz ain't nobody got time fo dat)
+- The tests actually work and pass (they have since been removed)
-- Remove some unneccessary files/configs ~~I don't~~ we don't use
+- Remove unneccessary files/configs that aren't applicable to our use case